Screening

 Screening for Lynch syndrome

-A careful personal and family history may identify patients at increased risk of Lynch syndrome who should be offered genetic risk assessment (including counselling and genetic testing) for Lynch syndrome.[81][82]
+A careful personal and family history may identify patients at increased risk of Lynch syndrome who should be offered genetic risk assessment (including counseling and genetic testing) for Lynch syndrome.[81][82]

 Criteria for evaluation of Lynch syndrome include:[81]